 Automation does not eliminate human review from the first-round stage — it changes its nature.
 Rather than spending 20 minutes with each candidate in a live conversation, a recruiter using AI-assisted interview tools spends five to eight minutes reviewing AI-generated transcripts, summaries, and structured evaluations for each candidate.
 The human judgment is still applied — to the AI-generated evidence rather than to a real-time conversation.
 This distinction matters for quality assurance and for compliance: human review at this stage is the control mechanism that catches systematic errors in the automated evaluation.

-- 📝 Real-Time AI Transcription: Every response is transcribed in real time with high accuracy, producing a complete, searchable written record of every candidate\’s answers.
+Every response is transcribed in real time with high accuracy, producing a complete, searchable written record of every candidate’s answers.
 Nothing is reconstructed from memory.
 Nothing is lost to attention lapses.
 The transcript is available immediately after the interview — not reconstructed hours later.

-- 🤖 Intelligent Note Generation: The AI Notetaker analyzes transcribed responses against your evaluation rubric and generates structured summary notes for each candidate — identifying the competencies demonstrated, the quality of evidence provided, and key highlights or concerns that warrant closer review.
+The AI Notetaker reviews interview transcripts against your evaluation rubric.
+It creates structured summaries for each candidate, highlighting demonstrated competencies, supporting evidence, strengths, and areas that need closer review.
 This replaces the fragmented, post-hoc note-writing that consumes significant recruiter time in manual first-round processes.

-- 📊 Candidate Comparison Dashboards: Review structured summaries for all first-round candidates in a single comparative view — enabling faster, more consistent shortlisting decisions without requiring live interview time for every candidate.
-Hiring managers see what candidates actually said, not a recruiter\’s paraphrased interpretation.
+Review structured summaries for all first-round candidates in a single comparative view — enabling faster, more consistent shortlisting decisions without requiring live interview time for every candidate.
+Hiring managers see what candidates actually said, not a recruiter’s paraphrased interpretation.

 The Compliance Landscape: What HR Teams Must Address Before Automating